LEAN-96/RAG-Demystified/README.md

 $$p_{\theta}(y_i|x, z, y_{1:i-1})$$

 1. Integration of Context: Once the documents are encoded, they are ready to be combined with the encoded query.
-This expanded context is then incorporated into the prompt for generating a response.
+This expanded context is then incorporated into the prompt and given to the LLM for generating a response.

 "*To combine the input x with the retrieved content z when generating from BART, we simply concatenate them.*" (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)